Millennials, and those born after them, will howl with laughter (or shake their heads) at the commercial below that some of us will actually remember:

 Firmer footing for the breed in the UK might have been due to Gwen Mackintosh (of the Mackintosh toffee family) who took a shine to a Heeler owned by a relative back in the 1960s.
 Her interest in the dog fancy made it natural for her to keep records when she began a breeding program for the breed, something that would come in handy when she and fellow breed enthusiasts formed the Lancashire Heeler Club in 1978.
 A breed standard was written, and efforts began towards Kennel Club recognition which came in 1981.

-Presently, the Heeler is in the AKC’s Miscellaneous Class, but sadly, the Kennel Club had to place the Heeler on its Endangered Breeds list in 2003.
+The Heeler is a recent addition to the AKC’s Herding Group, but with only 108 registrations in 2023, the Kennel Club has the Lancashire Heeler on its Vulnerable Breeds list where it’s been since 2003.
 Let us hope that enough people who’ve done their homework will be enchanted by the breed’s famous smile and marvelous temperament to help put strengthen breed numbers.